sharetribe/flex-docs/src/docs/cookbook-manage/implement-delete-user/index.md

 ```

 If you want to hide the password field and delete button when the user
-has unfinished transactions, you can check the status of
+has unfinished transactions, you can check the `status` of
-`deleteAccountError` on DeleteAccountPage.js
+`deleteAccountError` on DeleteAccountPage.js and only show the fields
+when the user has not already received a 409 Conflict error.

 ```diff
  // Show form for a valid current user